-In order to produce a commercial version of our AI/ML software platform, we need to complete our development efforts.
+In order to produce a commercial version of our AI/ML Software Platform, we need to complete our development efforts.
 Even after introduction of a commercial version of our platform, we will also likely need to continue to advance and evolve the product in response to the evolving demands of our customers in the various industries we expect to serve.
-Our software is in the early stages of development and commercialization.
+Our AI/ML Software Platform is in the early stages of development and commercialization.
 We will incur significant additional product development efforts and expenses, and we may not be successful in commercializing or marketing our software platform at all or within our currently expected timelines or available resources.